-The parity-violating asymmetry A{PV} from 48Ca using an 11 GeV beam at 80 μA will be measured using the SoLID detector, proposed for a series of measurements in Hall A at Jefferson Lab.
-In 68 days of data taking, we will reach 0.7 - 1.3% statistical precision for 0.2 < x < 0.7 with 0.6 - 0.7%systematic uncertainties.
+The parity-violating asymmetry APV from 48Ca using an 11 GeV beam at 80 μA will be measured using the SoLID detector in its PVDIS configuration.
+In 68 days of data taking, we will reach 0.7 - 1.3% statistical precision for 0.2 < x < 0.7 with 0.6 - 0.7% systematic uncertainties.
 The goal is to make the first direct measurement of the flavor dependence of the EMC effect.
-The precision of the measurement will allow for quantification of the flavordependent effects, greatly improving our ability to differentiate between models of the EMC effect and constraining the u- and d-quark contributions in neutron rich nuclei.
+The precision of the measurement will allow for quantification of the flavor-dependent effects, greatly improving our ability to differentiate between models of the EMC effect and constraining the u- and d-quark contributions in neutron rich nuclei.